 However, if your pet’s condition is deteriorating, immediately seek help.
 Here are some of the emergency call details.

 Propagation Methods of Anthurium Splendidum

-Anthurium Splendidum is best propagated in the spring or summer when the plant is actively growing.
+Anthurium Splendidum is best propagated using stem cuttings from spring to early summer when the plant is actively growing.

 1. Propagation of Anthurium Splendidum via Stem Cuttings

 Stem cuttings can be first rooted in water (to watch out for any root diseases) and then transplanted into the soil.